+We hear a lot of supposed facts in grade school that are completely false.
 For example, did you ever hear that blood is actually blue inside your body, but turns red instantly on contact with air?

 Red light penetrates down far enough to reach those slightly-under-the-skin veins, where much of it is absorbed by the blood.
 Blue light would normally also be absorbed, but it doesn’t make it through skin as easily as red, and thus more bounces back.

 If the skin isn’t thick enough to cause this difference in light absorption, veins will still look red—such as the flush seen on your face after exercise.
 On the other hand, if the vein is too deep for light to reach, then we don’t see the vein at all.